-Getting a mortgage if you're disabled
+Getting a mortgage if you're disabled and on benefits

 Many disabled people have to rely on benefits to make up their income.
 This shouldn't stop you from getting a mortgage.
 This page looks at the kind of things you'll need to consider when applying for a mortgage and how you can get help to pay your mortgage interest.

 What do I need to think about?

 How much you can afford - when you're thinking about getting a mortgage, the first thing you need to do is work out how much you can afford to repay each month.
 If you think you can't afford a mortgage you could consider buying through a shared ownership scheme.